ChemnitzerWebDevs/slides/.github/ISSUE_TEMPLATE.md

 ## Talk description

-(Please also name frameworks that you promote/use in your talk.)
+Please do not forget to drag & drop a teaser image here and also name frameworks that you promote/use in your talk.

 ## Talk length (in Minutes)